-Jameson Alphonse, owner of Green Haven Fresh Farm located in Bois D’Inde, an organic, integrated farm which specializes in vegetables, fresh water fishes and shrimps.
-Lettuce is grown in a deep-water culture aquaponics system with fishes and shrimps won the Green Award, Idea of the Year Award and the Prime Minister’s Award for Innovation.
-The farm consists of an aquaponic system supported by an 80,000 gallons rainwater harvesting system, three greenhouses and an open field production.
+Jameson Alphonse is the owner of Green Haven Fresh Farm, located in Bois D’Inde, an organic, integrated farm which specializes in vegetables, fresh water fishes and shrimps.
+Lettuce is grown in a deep-water culture aquaponics system with fishes and shrimps.
+The farm consists of an aquaponics system supported by an 80 000 gallons rainwater harvesting system, three greenhouses and an open field production.

-The aquaponic system is built over the rainwater storage area and comprises of 10 vertical grow beds and four fish tanks built one over each other, capitalizing on space utilization while increasing production per square foot.
-Jameson is the Vice-President of the Saint Lucia Agricultural Forum for Youth (SLAFY) and has a stable contract with a major fresh produce buyer servicing client franchises in Saint Lucia.
+The system is built over the rainwater harvesting system and comprise of 10 vertical grow beds and four fish tanks built one over each other, capitalizing on space utilization while increasing production per square foot.
+Jameson, who also has a stable contract with a major fresh produce buyer servicing client franchises, won the Green Award, Idea of the Year Award and the Prime Minister’s Award for Innovation.

-Also winning the Young Entrepreneur of the Year Award was Johanan Dujon of Dennery, the Managing Director of Algas Organics, which produces Algas Total Plant Tonic – a Sargassum seaweed-based plant tonic.
+Also winning the Young Entrepreneur of the Year Award was Johanan Dujon of Dennery, the managing director of Algas Organics, which produces Algas Total Plant Tonic – a Sargassum seaweed-based plant tonic.

-An independent study found that Algas Total Plant Tonic outperformed several commercial fertilizer brands in important areas related to root development and resistance to pests, and was recognized as a booster of plant functionality aiding resilience to adverse weather.
-The Algas Total Plant Tonic is on shelves around the country including community agricultural input stores as well as major hardware and home-and-garden retailers.
+An independent study found outperformed several commercial fertilizer brands in important areas to overall plant development, and was recognized as a booster of plant functionality aiding resilience to adverse weather.
+The Algas Total Plant Tonic is on shelves around the country including community agricultural input stores as well as major hardware and home-and-garden retailers locally.

 Alphonse and Dujon received support from IICA in access to finance, development of strategic partnerships, governance, technical guidance in implementation, business management advice, and support in procuring key inputs for these two enterprises.
-They acknowledged the Institute’s guidance, as well as the support of SLAFY to youth entrepreneurs in agriculture.
+They acknowledged the Institute’s guidance, as well as the support of the Saint Lucia Agricultural Forum for Youth (SLAFY) to youth entrepreneurs in agriculture.

-“This experience points out the importance of targeted interventions supporting greater youth entrepreneurship and participation in agriculture as a viable and successful path to owning one’s own business and having greater personal and professional freedom and reward,” said the IICA’s national specialist in St. Lucia, Brent Theophile.
+“This experience points out the importance of targeted interventions supporting greater youth entrepreneurship and participation in agriculture as a viable and successful path to owning one’s own business and having greater personal and professional freedom and reward,” said the IICA’s national specialist in St. Lucia, Brent Theopile.

-For more information: firstname.lastname@example.org
+More information: email@example.com